StevenBoscarine/jboss-javaee6-webapp/readme.txt

  Once the project is imported into the IDE, you can execute the Maven commands through the IDE controls to deploy the application to a container.

+ To deploy to GlassFish from Eclipse, you'll need the GlassFish Tools Bundle, available at the update site http://download.java.net/glassfish/eclipse/helios or from the Help > Eclipse Marketplace...

  Downloading the sources and Javadocs
  ====================================